TheFunEmbargo/knowledge/docs/domain_expert_requirements.md

 # Domain Expert Requirements Specification

-This document is markdown.
-Copy and paste into stackedit.io/app to get started!
+This document is [markdown](https://www.markdownguide.org/).
+Copy and paste into a [Markdown Editor](https://stackedit.io/app) or [convert to a Word document](https://cloudconvert.com/md-to-odt) to get started!

 ## 1. Introduction